International Dissertation Research Fellowship (IDRF)

-The program is open to graduate students in the humanities and social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
-Applicants to the 2014 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2014, whichever comes first.
+The program is open to graduate students in the humanities and humanistic social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
+Applicants to the 2015 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2015, whichever comes first.

 Applicants who have completed significant funded dissertation research in one country by the start of their proposed IDRF research may be ineligible to apply to the IDRF to extend research time in the same country.
 Eligibility will be at the discretion of the IDRF program, depending on completed research time and funding.
 The IDRF program expects fellows to remain at their research site(s) for the full nine- to twelve-month funding period.
 The IDRF program will not support study at foreign universities, conference participation, or dissertation write-up.
 The program does not accept applications from PhD programs in law, business, medicine, nursing, or journalism, nor does it accept applications in doctoral programs that do not lead to a PhD.
 For more information on the 2015 IDRF competition, please refer to our Frequently Asked Questions.

 The IDRF competition promotes a range of approaches and research designs beyond single-site or single-country research, including comparative work at the national and regional levels and explicit comparison of cases across time frames.
 The program is open to proposals informed by a range of methodologies in the humanities and humanistic social sciences, including research in archives and manuscript collections, fieldwork and surveys, and quantitative data collection.